Help us get to know who and where you are so we can book your event!

 SO, IS THIS A POWERPOINT PRESENTATION?

-Do we look like an organization that tours PowerPoints?
-LiNK events are educational and engaging speaking-style presentations with images and videos to connect audiences to the people behind the stories.
+Kind of... and so much more.
+LiNK events are educational and engaging speaking-style presentations with videos to connect audiences to the people behind the stories.
+This event is unique in that we will be sharing videos of North Koreans speaking directly to audiences.

 ARE THERE THINGS WE CAN DO TO GET INVOLVED?